Silvasly/Silvasly/README.md

 # 💫 About Me:
-I'm currently working on: Open Dropbox file for my internship project<br>I'm looking to collaborate on: Software and application development projects<br>I'm looking for help with: Expanding your programming skills<br>I'm currently learning: Various programming languages and technologies<br>Ask me about: Your experience with React, PHP, CSS, and database management<br>Fun fact: I love creating compact software and applications
+I'm currently working on: my internship project<br>I'm looking to collaborate on: Software and application development projects<br>I'm looking for help with: Expanding your programming skills<br>I'm currently learning: Various programming languages and technologies<br>Ask me about: Your experience with React, PHP, CSS, and database management<br>Fun fact: I love creating compact software and applications

 ## 🌐 Socials: